Havant railway station: History

 Havant was the terminus for the Hayling Island branch services until late in 1963.
 Apart from the platform there was a run round loop, a siding serving a warehouse and a water column supplied by a circular metal water tank located near the signal box.
-In the Spring of 1966 the Hayling Island tracks were removed.
-The space they occupied was later replaced with a car park and a fence on the south side of the platform.
+In spring 1966, the Hayling Island tracks were removed; the trackbed was later replaced with a car park and a fence on the south side of the platform.

 As part of the Waterloo to Portsmouth electrification the station was completely rebuilt in 1938.
-The number of tracks was increased from two to four, two for stopping trains and the two for non-stop, generally express trains.
-The northernmost of the two fast tracks (as mentioned above) was later removed, and the remaining fast (through) track was also removed in late 2006.
-Judging by the new track layout east of the station, this arrangement seems to be permanent.
+The number of tracks was increased from two to four: two for stopping trains and the two for non-stop express trains.
+The northernmost of the two fast tracks was later removed, as was the remaining fast through track in late 2006.
+After the engineering work of 2007 was finally completed, after a lengthy delay that had lasted from the beginning of the year, the station's two platforms became bi-directional for greater operational flexibility.

-After the engineering work of 2007 was finally completed after a lengthy delay that had lasted from the beginning of the year, the stations two platforms have become bi-directional platforms.
-This means that both platforms can be used for trains going in either direction.
-Such as when the fast Waterloo service, the xx34 is running late behind the slow Waterloo service xx40.
-This means that the Slower service may be placed on Platform 1, which services to London go on, and wait, while the faster service is brought onto Platform 2, and then over take the service, so that it can make up the time lost, and not lose more time while waiting to overtake the slower service up in Haslemere station.